 - Develop a birthday-donation habit.
 Encourage your birthday boy to think about someone else by making a donation.
 (Don't choose one of his gifts — that's like a punishment.)
 To help him select a charity, ask, "What did you enjoy doing this past year?" or "What makes you happy?"
 You may find he wants to support Sesame Street or loves a certain kind of stuffed animal that he would like to donate to an orphanage.

 - Make sandwiches for a homeless shelter.
 Call a local shelter and ask what they need.
 After making the sandwiches, decorate the bags and box.
 Introduce your child to the shelter director (to receive his or her thanks) and take joy in watching hungry people eat your gifts.

-- Make cookies for the VFW on Memorial Day.
+- Make cookies for the VFW (Veterans of Foreign Wars) on Veterans' Day or Memorial Day.
 Talk to some veterans there and share stories at home about family members' military service.

 Ages 6 to 9

 - Ask your children to join you on a walk-a-thon for breast cancer research or another medical or community need.